web-platform-tests/rfcs/rfcs/testdriver_cross_origin.md

   context.

-* Also provide a `message_test` function as a wrapper around postMessge to the test context.
+* Also provide a `message_test` function as a wrapper around postMessage to the test context.

 * Add an optional `context` argument to test_driver commands that don't depend on a provided element, to specify the context in which